swingcake/sentiment/README.md

 This repo would act as a placeholder for all the stuff I find interesting related to this field.

-May push some working code using basic NLTK soon.
+Will push some working code using basic nlp _VERY_ soon.